NVlabs/nvTorchCam/README.md

 The purpose of this library is to facilitate the development of PyTorch models that leverage plane-sweep volumes (PSV) and related concepts such as sphere-sweep volumes or epipolar attention, in a way that is agnostic to the camera's projection model.
 This enables effortless transitions between camera models without modifying the network implementation.
 Originally designed for this flexibility, the library is also fully differentiable, allowing for other use cases such as optimizing camera parameters.

 A clear illustration of this library's utility can be seen in the comparison between casMVSNet [3] and 360MVSNet [1].
-These methods share nearly identical methodology, their primary distinction lies in their implementation for different camera models: casMVSNet for the pinhole camera, and 360MVSNet for the Equirectangular panorama (ERP).
+These methods share nearly identical methodology; their primary distinction lies in their implementation for different camera models: casMVSNet for the pinhole camera and 360MVSNet for the Equirectangular panorama (ERP).
 With nvTorchCam, these two methods can effortlessly share implementation.

 Additionally, the library facilitates consistent data loading across various camera models in PyTorch, alongside a suite of utilities for image warping tasks such as undistortion, cost-volume construction, and stereo rectification, including rectification of ERPs.
 It also introduces capabilities for MVS fusion inspired by [MVSNet Pytorch](https://github.com/xy-guo/MVSNet_pytorch/blob/master/eval.py), but generalized to work with any camera model and run on GPU.

 ## Installation

-### Clone the Repository
-Clone the repo and navigate to the project root.
+First, clone the repo and navigate to the project root.

-### Basic Installation
+This repo was tested with dependencies:

+- torch                     2.2.1
+- nvdiffrast                0.3.1 (for cubemap operations)
+- plyfile                   1.0 (examples only)
+- imageio                   2.31.1 (examples only)
+- opencv-python             4.8.0.74 (examples and tests)

+We offer various installation options:

+- **Basic Installation**.
 To install the package with minimal dependencies, run:
 ```bash
 pip install .
 ```

-### Optional Dependencies
-- **Cubemap Interpolation**: To install with `nvdiffrast` for cubemap interpolation, run:
+- **Cubemap Interpolation**.
+To install with `nvdiffrast` for cubemap interpolation, run:
 ```bash
 pip install .[cubemap]
 ```
-- **Examples and Testing**: To install dependencies for testing and running examples, run:
+- **Examples and Testing**.
+To install dependencies for testing and running examples, run:
 ```bash
 pip install .[examples_test]
 ```
-- **All Dependencies**: To install all optional dependencies, run:
+- **All Dependencies**.
+To install all optional dependencies, run:
 ```bash
 pip install .[all]
 ```

-### Running Tests
-Tests can be run with:
+After installation, tests can be run with:
 ```bash
 bash run_test.sh
 ```

-## Usage Introduction
+## Usage

-### 0. Notation and Inferred Batch Size
+### 1. Notation and Inferred Batch Size

 The library is designed to intelligently infer and handle tensor dimensions that resemble batches.
 This capability allows for efficient manipulation of data in both singular and batched forms.
 The process and its documentation are best illustrated through an example: